Skip to Main Content

 * Note, the Census Bureau did not release standard ACS 1-year data for 2020 due to the impacts of the COVID pandemic on data collection.
 The Census Bureau released experimental estimates from the 2020 ACS 1-year data.

-Where to Find U.S. Census Data
+Where to Find U.S. Census Statistics and Data

 • Census 2020 - For the latest information on the 2020 Decennial census.